sarah2244-4/Project-1-goldenapevisualmedia/README.md

 ![Gallery images](assets/images/gallery.JPG)

-## Site Features

 ### Existing Features

-#### Header
+#### Navigation Bar
-This is the same across all 3 pages for consistency.
-It conatins links to 'About', 'Gallery' and 'Contact' so the pages are quick and easy to find.
-The buttons are animated so when you hover over them there is a slow contrasting colour change.
+This is the same across all pages for consistency.
+It conatins links to 'About', 'Gallery' and 'Contact Me' so the pages are quick and easy to find.
+The logo is also linked to the 'About' (home) page.
+Every page is linked so there is no need to use the browser back button.

+There is a toggle button for small screens as the whole bar doesn't fit across the top.
+This is inuitive to use as it appears on many sites.

+The buttons are animated so that when you hover over them there is a slow contrasting colour change.

 ![Header](assets/images/header.JPG)
 ![Header buttons](assets/images/header-button-animation.JPG)

+### Hero Image

+Beneath the navigation bar there is a hero image, which is the same across all pages for consistency.

-#### Landing Page
+#### About page

 The landing page is made up of an about me section, made up of text and an image.
 This has been made responsive so the image doesn't interfere with the paragraph text below it when resizing.